Period 2&3 – CIS118 – Introduction to PC Applications – Fall 2019

 NOTE: Borderline grades will be determined by the student’s work ethic.
 A good work ethic consists of regular class attendance, a good attitude, the ability to work independently and with a group; professional conduct and language; respect for the instructor, classmates, and other FRCC and CECFC employees; and problem-solving skills.

 Assignments will be expected on-time.
-Since SAM grades all projects, the main penalty for being late with any project is that you will fall behind and not be able to complete all your lessons.
-Remember that only people who have earned an 85% or higher can take the certification exam.
+Since TestOut, GMetrix, and Compass grade all projects, the main penalty for being late with any project is that you will fall behind and not be able to complete all your lessons.
 Grades will be entered based on the schedule at the bottom of this document.
-Zeros will be entered when the assignment is due, if it is not done.
+Zeros or M’s will be entered when the assignment is due, if it is not done.
 You can attempt to catch up, but it is much easier to stay on task.
 This room will be open on Tuesdays and Thursdays to give you time to catch up with the class schedule.

 Attendance and Participation